BayerSe/esreg/cran-comments.md

 There was 1 NOTE:

 * Compilation used the following non-portable flag(s):
+   ‘-Werror=format-security’ ‘-Wformat’ ‘-Wp,-D_FORTIFY_SOURCE=2’
-    ‘-march=x86-64’
+   ‘-Wp,-D_GLIBCXX_ASSERTIONS’ ‘-march=x86-64’

 ## Downstream dependencies

-There are currently no downstream dependencies for this package.
+There is one downstream dependency of which I am the author: esback.
+It is compatible with the current version of esreg.